Ezequiel21/automation-exercise/readme.md

 party webapp so I simply validated it is clickable and moved forward.
 Obviously in a real scenario this would be either a bug to report or a situation to explore in depth (possible automation bug).

+*I want to be absolutely clear in that I think this flow should not be a single test but I followed the instructions for the task simply automating the flow.
+The same goes for the validations, I did a couple basic ones through the flow, if separated in smaller tests I would get more thorough with validations, for example instead of just checking the "logout" button is visible after login, we could check we are actually logged by going to an account page or checking the user name somewhere in the page*

-Again, I automated the flow just to stick to the task, but in a real scenario I would advocate for more atomic tests, with setup and teardown stages to guarantee encapsulation and no side effects, i.e.:
+and teardown stages to guarantee encapsulation and no side effects, i.e.:
 * Bypass login in tests that aren't about the login, for example passing a session.
-* Creating users through a API and then deleting it after the test is run to avoid hardcoded data or creating it through UI
+* Creating users through an API and then deleting it after the test is run to avoid hardcoded data or creating it through UI
 * etc

 For legibility I like tests calling higher scope functions that perform operations from a more user-like POV, as completing